kredati/ludus/notes_and_research/spec_and_pred.md

     - Yank the concrete specs.
     - Make sure we have all the predicate functions we need.
     - Replace all specs with predicate functions in place of concrete specs.

+### Complex (combined or parametric) preds and specs
+The key difference between specs and predicate functions is that specs are able to offer feedback about *why* something didn't pass: you can use `explain` and see why a thing didn't do what it was supposed to.
+Predicate functions simply return true or false, and you have to be able to reason from their name and the return value what happened.

+Thus, `tup` and `record` (`rec`?---`tuple` is a shorter word than `record`) are absolutely necessarily specs.
+I believe that `dict` is probably best a spec.

+`has` is probably simple enough for a predicate: if you know what it is, you can figure out what went wrong (especially if its partially applied self has a descriptive name).
+But `at` is actually usefully a spec, since it will want to know what key it's interrogating.

+### Args vs seq
+`args([foo])` and `seq(foo)` are identical; we don't really need `seq` in most cases.
+I've removed `seq` in the `pre`conditions of all functions, replacing it with `args`.

+That said, `args` actually calls `seq`.
+But we definitely should not have it shadow `seq`.
+So: I've renamed it `iter_of`, since it takes any iterable.